SEO: What, Why, How

 In sum, SEO aims to improve a website so it performs better in the search engine results pages and generates earned traffic to the website so that the site owner or brand makes more money.

 There are many ways to do SEO.
-You can choose a DIY approach, hiring a consultant or employee, or outsourcing to an agency.
+You can choose a DIY approach, hire a consultant or employee, or outsource to an agency.
 Each of those options will produce unique outcomes for your SEO strategy.

 If you’d like to discuss how we can help you increase your organic traffic and revenue, contact us for a no-obligation quote.